itsAdityaDubey/WMS_Sem3/README.md

 # Warehouse Management System

 It is warehouse management project developed in python for university project.
-Tkinter is used to create GUI and it is connected to a mysol databes fire for th e same is provided.
-This software can manage all Incound and Outbound operations.
+Tkinter is used to create GUI and it is connected to a MYSQL database file for the same is provided as [sql.sql](sql.sql).
+This software can manage all Inbound and Outbound operations of a warehouse.